Hell's Gate National Park: Tourism

 The park is popular due to its close proximity to Nairobi and lowered park fees compared to other national parks.
 Hiking, cycling, motorcycling and even camping are encouraged within the park, one of only two Kenyan national parks where this is allowed.
-The Daily Nation praised the mountain climbing in Hell's Gate as "thrilling."
+The Daily Nation praised the mountain climbing in Hell's Gate as "thrilling".
 It also recommended the Joy Adamson's Centre and boating on Lake Naivasha.
 A Maasai Cultural Centre provides education about the Maasai tribe's culture and traditions.

 The park is equipped with three basic campsites; camping is safe in the park, even though there are no guns or fencing between you and wildlife.
-There are also several lodges around Naivasha Lake, popular among tourists for watersports, bird and game viewing in private ranches and walks along Crescent Island, Crater Lake, and Mt.
+There are also several lodges around Naivasha Lake, popular among tourists for water sports, bird and game viewing in private ranches and walks along Crescent Island, Crater Lake, and Mt.
 Longonot.

-The main setting of the 1994 animated film The Lion King is heavily modelled after the park, which several of the film's lead crew members had visited to study and gain an appreciation of the environment for the film.
+The main setting of the 1994 animated film The Lion King is heavily modeled after the park, which several of the film's lead crew members had visited to study and gain an appreciation of the environment for the film.

 The 2003 film Lara Croft: Tomb Raider – The Cradle of Life was shot on location in this park.